• Skip to primary navigation

 DSC 0098 e1532321103289 - Oi Sobagi (Stuffed Cucumber Kimchi)

-I make slits after the cucumbers are salted so as not to lose the flavor in the water during the salting process.
+I make slits after salting the cucumbers so as not to lose the flavor in the water during the salting process.
 However, the salting process will go faster if you cut them before salting.

 For the stuffing, buchu (garlic chives) is classic.
 I also added some Korean radish in this recipe, but you can substitute with onions or simply use more garlic chives.
 If you can’t find garlic chives, you can use scallions instead.